 All types were built of timber with either terracotta-tiled roofs (during the earlier period) or corrugated iron roofs.
 They were built to service not only tram routes, but also trolley buses and, later, buses.
 Referred to as 'A' type shelters, their construction was phased out by the Brisbane City Council during the 1960s with the introduction of aluminium and steel shelters, known as 'J' type shelters.

-This trolley bus shelter is still in a serviceable condition but is not currently part of the Brisbane bus system.
-It continues to be an integral part of the Cavendish Road streetscape and has been so since the early 1950s.
+This trolley bus shelter is still in a serviceable condition and continues to be part of the Brisbane bus system.